ShareX/sharex.github.io/changelog/index.md

 ### [ShareX 8.4.1](https://github.com/ShareX/ShareX/releases/tag/v8.4.1) - 2013-12-05

-If you are using ShareX 8.4.0, please manually download and install this version.
-Auto-updater will not automatically update to this version from ShareX 8.4.0.
-All other previous versions of ShareX are unaffected.

 * Ability to import/export custom file uploaders
 * Added user account support for Gist text uploader
 * Draw text image effect now supports shadow